 The funded ratio of the plan measures the ratio of actuarially determined assets against actuarial liabilities and is a good indicator of the fiscal strength of a pension fund's ability to meet obligations to its members.
 The System is required by the Act to perform an annual actuarial valuation.
-The valuation as of July 1, 2023, showed the funded status of the System decreasing to 70.1% from 73.3% on July 1, 2022.
+The results of the actuarial valuation report completed in accordance with principles of practice prescribed by the Actuarial Standards Board as of July 1, 2024, showed the funded status of the System decreasing to 68.8% from 70.1% on July 1, 2023.
 The System's valuation uses a 5-year asset smoothing method based on market value of assets.
-The System had an unfunded liability of \$276 million for the year ended June 30, 2023, compared to the \$232 million for the year ended June 30, 2022.
-Liabilities increased due to various reasons including investment losses, salary increases, and a reduction to the investment rate of return.
+The System had an unfunded liability of \$301 million for the year ended June 30, 2024, compared to the \$276 million for the year ended June 30, 2023.
+Liabilities increased due to various reasons including investment losses over the past few years, and both individual salary increases, and total projected payroll were higher than expected.